Stock events for The J. M. Smucker Co. (SJM)

 SJM’s Geographic footprint

-Headquartered in Orrville, Ohio, The J. M. Smucker Co. primarily operates in the United States and Canada, with international exports.
-It maintains manufacturing facilities and offices across North America.
+Headquartered in Orrville, Ohio, The J. M. Smucker Co. primarily operates in the United States and Canada.
+The company owns and operates manufacturing facilities and offices across North America to support the production of its brands.
+While its main sales are concentrated in the U.S., the company also exports its products to various countries worldwide.

 SJM Corporate Image Assessment